rgerardi/intro-openshift-pipelines/README.md

 * Text editor
 * `git` and access to Github

 For more information about the `tkn` CLI tool, check their [official repository](https://github.com/tektoncd/cli).
+You can download it from the [OpenShift mirror](https://mirror.openshift.com/pub/openshift-v4/clients/pipeline/).

 This lab was tested with CRC 1.17 with OpenShift 4.5.14 and RHPDS running OpenShift 4.4.